 Recommendations To Super Charge Your Savings

 Now that you’re better informed how to save your money, it’s time to manage your finances like a ninja!
-To do so, sign up for Personal Capital, it’s the #1 free wealth management tool.
+To do so, sign up for Empower, it’s the #1 free wealth management tool.

 After you link up all your accounts, use their Retirement Planner forecaster.
 It pulls your real data to give you a pure projection of your financial future using over 5,000+ simulations.
 I’d definitely run your numbers to see how you’re doing and what you can do to optimize your finances.